The shop is closed for the holidays until 1/4/25

 Fashion history is an interesting subject with so many fashion designers to celebrate.
 It's amazing to learn about their accomplishments and their various styles through my research and reading from my personal library.

-This blog focuses on all fashion history topics, both vintage and modern with tidbits about the ones that intrigue me the most including designers, department stores, fabrics, jewelry, handbags, and more.
+This blog focuses on all fashion history topics, both vintage and modern with tidbits about the ones that intrigue me the most including designers, department stores, fabrics, jewelry, handbags, fashion styles, and more.

 I encourage your input and invite you to join me in the ongoing conversation.